Il tuo carrello è attualmente vuoto!

 Descrizione

-Drawn from the memories of daily life growing up in Asmara in an Italian-Eritrean family, Mamma Demmechesc reveals episodes of racism, segregation and profound uncertainties but also joy and discovery – all of which left a mark on the author’s childhood.
+Drawn from the memories of daily life, from a childhood spent in Asmara in an Italian-Eritrean family, Mama Demmechesc reveals episodes of racism, segregation and adversity, but also joy and discovery – all of which left a mark on the author.
+Enzo Mazzola, now a lively octogenarian, had a dramatic yet happy upbringing.
+The story he recounts – while set in a time of unrest and strife – is profoundly heartwarming.

-Gently, and with a childlike gaze, Enzo – now a lively octogenarian – tells us about his own life and recounts the story of his Eritrean mother, who lived for ten years with an Italian settler.
+Gently, and with a childlike gaze, Enzo tells us about his own life and about that of his Eritrean mother, who lived for ten years and had seven children with an Italian settler.

-Enzo’s testimony is particularly valuable because it offers the opportunity to embark on a historical journey, reliving the era of the Italian colonies and of Fascism as if in a movie, from the perspective of a unique family.
-Through Enzo’s eyes, we try to understand Salvatore – an engineer, a creative inventor, a family man, a Fascist – who, despite everything, is fond of the young Demmechesc, Enzo’s beloved mother.
-All sorts of colonial exploitation are explored here – the “mixed-race” ghetto of Asmara, the illegal work (even child labor), the hidden relations – as seen by the protagonist, who experienced it first-hand, as a bright, strong, and affectionate child.
+Enzo’s testimony is particularly valuable because it offers the opportunity to embark on a historical journey: the reader sees the era of Italian colonialism and Fascism from the perspective of a unique family.
+The story unfolds as if in a movie: through Enzo’s eyes we try to understand Salvatore – engineer, inventor, family man, Fascist – who, despite everything, is clearly fond of the young Demmechesc, Enzo’s beloved mother.
+Colonial exploitation is rife: Asmara’s “mixed-race” ghetto, illegal work (even child labor) and hidden relations are all experienced first-hand by Enzo.
+We learn about the good and the bad through the eyes of the protagonist, a bright, strong, affectionate child.

-The forgotten crisis, the drama, the violence and the cruelty of that era are smoothed over by the optimism of the child, then the boy and finally the man.
-Indeed, as a grown-up Enzo reclaimed social redemption, along with his mother and his seven siblings.
+The forgotten crises, the drama, the violence and the cruelty of that era are smoothed over by the optimism of the child.
+That resilience and goodwill is still evident in the man today.
+Indeed, as a grown-up, Enzo achieved a good measure of social redemption, along with his mother and his many siblings.

-Today, mothers like Demmechesc live on and persevere in Afghanistan, in Syria and in far too many other places still ravaged by war.
+Today, mothers like Demmeschesc live and persevere in Afghanistan, in the Middle East, in Ukraine, and in far too many other places still ravaged by war.

 VINCENZO MAZZOLA

-known as Enzo, was born on the first of May 1939, in Asmara, when Eritrea was part of the Italian East Africa colony.
+knows as Enzo, was born on the first of May 1939 in Asmara, when Eritrea was part of the Italian East Africa colony.
 During his long and eventful life – driven by strong determination and ambition, and by a profound love for his family – Enzo lived in Saudi Arabia, the United States, Russia and, finally, Italy.
-Thanks to his expertise as a technician specialized in the maintenance of grounds operations vehicles and in power plant installations, he worked in countries such as Lebanon, Jordan, Mexico, Chile and Canada, as well as in Eritrea.
+Thanks to his expertise as a technician specialized in the maintenance of grounds operations vehicles and in power plants installations, he worked in several countries such as Lebanon, Jordan, Mexico, Chile and Canada, as well as in Eritrea.
 He speaks fluent Tigrinya, English, Arabic and Italian and gets by in Russian too.
-This is his first book: a tribute to the lives of his mother Demmechesc and of his beloved wife Adriana, who passed away in 2014.
+This is his first book, a tribute to the lives of his mother Demmechesc and of his beloved wife Adriana, who passed away in 2014.

 Recensioni